 Pollen Extraction and Statistical Analysis

 The dry pollen grains were then stored in sealed microtubes with silica gel desiccant and maintained at 4°C until further processing for SEM analysis.
 Pollen grains were extracted from fresh anthers using the standard acetolysis technique as described by Erdtman, 1960.
 Anthers were crushed in glacial acetic acid to remove moisture and debris.
 The residue was then subjected to acetolysis (9:1 ratio of acetic anhydride and concentrated sulfuric acid) and heated in a water bath at 70 - 80°C for 2 - 5 minutes.
-The reaction was immediately stopped by adding glacial acetic acid, followed by repeated centrifugation in 3000 rpm for 5 minutes and washing with distilled water.
+The reaction was immediately stopped by adding glacial acetic acid, followed by repeated centrifugation at 3000 rpm for 5 minutes and washing with distilled water.
 The final residue was preserved in glycerine for microscopic mounting, and selected samples were gold coated for SEM imaging.

 Morphological features of pollen grains, including polar axis, equatorial diameter, aperture size, exine thickness, muri width, and lumina diameter, were measured from high-resolution SEM images using calibrated image analysis software (ImageJ v1.53).
 Measurements were taken from at least ten well-focused and intact pollen grains per variety to ensure statistical reliability and morphometric consistency.
 P/E ratio has been calculated using equation: